revo23/ML-Driven-Network-Attack-Detection/README.md

 **Overview**

+In this project, tree-based machine learning models were selected because intrusion detection datasets contain non-linear interactions, mixed numerical features, and complex class boundaries that are effectively captured by ensemble tree methods.
+Models such as XGBoost, LightGBM, Random Forest, and K-Nearest Neighbors have repeatedly demonstrated strong performance on tabular network-flow data, especially when dealing with imbalanced or noisy traffic patterns.
+AutoGluon was chosen as the training framework because it automates model selection, hyperparameter tuning, bagging, and ensembling, allowing multiple high-performing models to be trained efficiently and consistently.
+This ensures that the final comparison reflects not only raw model performance but also optimized training configurations.
+Overall, the selected models provide a strong combination of interpretability, robustness, and predictive capability for network intrusion detection.

+part of CYBERSEC520:Applying ML to Advance Cybersecurity course which provides a comprehensive exploration of artificial intelligence (AI) and machine learning (ML) in cybersecurity operations.
+Students will learn to implement and evaluate AI/ML models for various cybersecurity applications.

+**Steps**
 Using AutoGluon (Tree-Based Models: XGBoost, LightGBM, Random Forest, KNN)
 This notebook demonstrates an end-to-end machine learning workflow for network intrusion detection using two real-world NetFlow datasets.